Capitalizing on sustainable commitment as leverage for value creation: a return to the sources of entrepreneurship?

 Marches for climate, biodiversity summits, student protests, not to mention the “yellow vests”… The time has never been more conducive to action.
 All the indicators of a “citizens revolution” have gone green and bear witness to an emergency that has become institutional.
 However, with the inability of governments to make the necessary policy decisions and the distrust of citizens for institutions, this demand is aimed primarily at companies and especially their brands.
 Thus, in 2018, 64% of consumers report choosing a brand based on its commitment to major social debates*.
 Even if these good intentions are to be put in perspective according to the stakes, they keep on raising (+17% vs 2017).
-Today, being a quality brand means working on commitments.
+Today, being a quality brand means working on commitment.

 To be committed, many brands are still not equipped…